hwachongrobo/hwachongrobo.github.io/README.md

 ## Deployment

+Website should be automatically deployed to the `gh-pages` branch when a push or pull request is made to the `main` branch.

+For manual deployment, run the following:

 ```console
 GIT_USER=<Your GitHub username> USE_SSH=true DEPLOYMENT_BRANCH=gh-pages yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.